Kisangani: Location

 Tshopo, and Lindi rivers and at the crossroads between eastern and western Congo.
 Approximately central of the African continent, it is located in north-eastern Democratic Republic of the Congo (DRC), central of Tshopo Province.
 The location at the northernmost tip of the Congo River, navigable for large waterborne cargo between Kinshasa and Kisangani and connected to a natural transportation waterway for much of the Congo Basin, has helped the city grow in significance as a trading city.

-The city is bordered by Banalia Territory to the north, Ubundu and Opala territories to the south, Isangi to the west, and Bafwasende municipalities to the east.
+Kisangani is bordered by Banalia Territory to the north, Ubundu and Opala territories to the south, Isangi to the west, and Bafwasende municipalities to the east.
 Kisangani lies 324 km from Buta, 572 km from Isiro, 696 km from Bunia and 2912 km from Kinshasa.
 The city's topography is diverse, with a population density of 229 residents per km^{2}.
 It sits in the midst of the vast and isolated Congo Basin, the second largest tropical woodlands on the planet.
 It is located at 0° 31' north latitude (57 km from the equator), 25° 11' east longitude from the meridian of Greenwich and 396 m above sea level.
-The altitude fluctuates across different plateaus, with the Arabized plateau in the southeast and the medical plateau to the west ranging from 37 to 45 meters, and the Boyoma plateau in the northeast reaching up to 46 meters.
-The National Institute of Statistics (INS) reports that Kisangani covers a total area of approximately 1,910 square kilometers.
+The altitude fluctuates across different plateaus, with the Arabised plateau in the southeast and the medical plateau to the west ranging from 37 to 45 meters, and the Boyoma plateau in the northeast reaching up to 46 meters.
+The National Institute of Statistics (INS) reports that Kisangani covers a total area of approximately 1,910 km2.

 Vegetation and forest reserves

-Kisangani's vegetative landscape is emblematic of the central forest sector of the Guinean region, characterized by dense tropical forests that have experienced various degrees of anthropogenic degradation.
+Kisangani's vegetative landscape is emblematic of the central forest sector of the Guinean region, characterised by dense tropical forests that have experienced various degrees of anthropogenic degradation.
 The city is encircled by several significant forested reserves: